TL;DR

 Stop guessing whether your web app is secure.
 Scan it.
 Fix the critical findings.
 Then scan it again.

-Visit consult.lil.business for a free 30-minute cybersecurity assessment.
+Visit lil.business/book for a free 30-minute cybersecurity assessment.
 We will walk through your web application stack, run an initial ZAP scan, and give you a prioritized remediation plan.
 No pitch, no upsell, just actionable security advice.

 References